Health Professions and Nursing

 Acute Unilateral Vestibulopathy Study

-The Clinical Education Team is currently undertaking a research study with an American partner, testing the efficacy of a new device, the OtoBand, in reducing vertigo, balance and gait issues for Acute Unilateral Vestibulopathy patients.
+The specialist team is currently undertaking a research study with an American partner, testing the efficacy of a new device, the OtoBand, in reducing vertigo, balance and gait issues for Acute Unilateral Vestibulopathy patients.

 The OtoBand device has been shown to prevent motion sickness and other vestibular-related issues in previous studies.
 The OtoBand is also being tested in studies at University of Maryland (Caloric/VNG) and Thomas Jefferson University (Migraine Associated Vertigo).